-Worldwide shipping! | Free shipping within Germany for orders over 100 € | All payment methods at Etsy ⇗ and Amazon ⇗ | Save 15% on three GANJAR S or F and get a XS with the code: GROW15 | Visit us on Instagram ⇗ and watch our new production video ⇗ | Subscribe to our newsletter ⇗ and get a 10% welcome voucher!
+Worldwide shipping! | Free shipping within Germany for orders over 100 € | All payment methods on Etsy ⇗ | Save 15% on three GANJAR S or F and get a XS with the code: GROW15 | Visit us on Instagram ⇗ and watch our new production video ⇗ | Subscribe to our newsletter ⇗ and get a 10% welcome voucher!

 Why are activated carbon filters used?